viking-sudo-rm/jekyll-lambda/_includes/about.md

 * Can we use apply deep methods to language decipherment and other historical linguistic problems?
 * Video games.
 Deep learning?

-I am a member of [Computational Linguistics at Yale](http://clay.yale.edu/), a group founded by [Bob Frank](http://ling.yale.edu/people/robert-frank) that focuses on deep computational linguistics.
-I have also worked as a ULA (undergrad TA) for [Dragomir Radev](http://www.cs.yale.edu/homes/radev/)'s AI and NLP courses.

-Outside of school, I am an avid player and amateur developer of video games.
-I currently play a lot of Dota 2 and Age of Empires Online, and I captain the Yale Dota 2 team.
-I got into game programming at a young age from making Minecraft mods and Unity games.
-Along with my friend Toby, I'm working on completing my first serious video game title, [*The Book of Thoth*](http://snorridev.github.io/thoth/), which will (hopefully) be released on Steam in 2018.
+Outside of school, I play and amateurly develop video games.
+I'm a fan of Dota 2 and Age of Empires Online, and I captain the Yale Dota 2 team.
+Along with my friend Toby, I'm working on completing my first serious indie project, [*The Book of Thoth*](http://snorridev.github.io/thoth/).